Malumbo21/java_leaflet/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+Since v2.0.0 This project is licensed under the GNU LESSER GENERAL PUBLIC LICENSE Version 2.1 - see the [LICENSE](LICENSE) file for details.

 ## Author